mark-watson/loving-common-lisp/README.md

 If you notice any errors or have suggestions for improvement, then git pull requests will be appreciated!

 My website is https://markwatson.com

-## Donate on Patreon to support all of my projects

-Please visit [https://www.patreon.com/markwatson](https://www.patreon.com/markwatson) and sign up to donate $1/month